St Andrew's Church, Toogoolawah: Description

-This timber church is set amongst mature trees on a corner site forming the north western boundary to McConnel Park.
+This timber church is set amongst mature trees on a corner site forming the northwestern boundary to McConnel Park.
 The church hall is located on the southern side of the building with the rectory further to the south.
 The building shows influences of stylistic trends popular around Federation.

 The steep-pitch gable roof is clad with timber shingles and features projecting gables suggestive of a transept.
 The eaves slope at a lesser pitch to the main roof and carry across the gable fronts.
 The gables feature a dark timber grid pattern on a white background and have a cross above at the east and west end.
 The rear vestry has a hipped shingle roof.

 The building is clad in dark painted weatherboards and sits on timber stumps.
 The building features timber buttresses which were added later.
 Internally, the buttress members are bolted to the tie beam and truss posts.

 The rectangular plan has a projecting transept to the south.
-The floor is raised in the sanctuary, pulpit and altar with a post and beam timber screen which forms two side aisles leading to the vestry.
+The floor is raised in the sanctuary, pulpit, and altar with a post-and-beam timber screen which forms two side aisles leading to the vestry.
 Queen-post trusses form the roof with a horizontal boarded ceiling under the collar beam which rakes away to the cornice.
 The ceiling features square latticed vents, and the projecting transept houses the organ and has a flat ceiling with two curved timber brackets.

 Internal timber is unpainted.
 A carved timber cross and the organ pipes are positioned above the tie-beam in front of the transept.
 Internal walls are of vertically jointed boards and window units consist of three timber framed lancets with pale green leadlight glazing, some of which have stained glass inserts.

 Pointed arches form the western door and vestry doors, and the highly intact interior contains original pews, some altar furniture and storage cupboards.

 A round stone baptismal font is positioned at the western end of the nave and fluorescent lighting has been attached to the underside of the tie-beams.
 The internal walls and ceiling of the vestry are lined with fibro panels with timber cover strips.

 The grounds include a number of mature trees, mainly to the south and south east of the church, screening the view from McConnel Park (which contains the Toogoolawah War Memorial).